TETRA Technologies, Inc. (NYSE:TTI) Files An 8-K Regulation FD Disclosure - Market Exclusive

 Item 7.01.
 Regulation FD Disclosures.

-TETRA Technologies, Inc.’s partially-owned, consolidated subsidiary, CSI Compressco LP, announced on May 28, 2020 that it has amended the terms of and extended the Expiration Time for its previously announced debt exchange offer and consent solicitation.
+TETRA Technologies, Inc.’s partially-owned, consolidated subsidiary, CSI Compressco LP, announced on June 2, 2020 that it has entered into a support agreement with certain noteholders in connection with CCLP’s previously announced debt exchange offer and consent solicitation.
 For more information on the exchange offer and consent solicitation and related disclosure, please see the Current Report on Form 8-K filed by CSI Compressco LP today with the SEC, which is also attached here as Exhibit 99.1.

 The information furnished in this Item 7.01 and in Exhibit 99.1 to this Current Report shall not be deemed “filed” for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise subject to the liabilities of that section, nor shall such information be deemed incorporated by reference in any filing under the Securities Act of 1933, as amended, except as shall be expressly set forth by specific reference in such filing.